raleel/cfi-srd-es/0002_Cultura_y_razas.md

 ####  Alineamiento y Pasiones

 - **Alineamiento:** Any, choose one or two from an Ethical Code (Lawful, Neutral, or Chaotic), and one or two from a Moral Code (Good, Neutral, or Evil).
 Alternately, choose one or two from True Neutral.
-- **Pasión:** Cualquiera, pero habitualmente una o dos de las siguientes:
+- **Pasión:** Cualquiera, pero normalmente una o dos de las siguientes:
   - Lealtad a Pueblo/Ciudad
   - Amor (amigo, fraternal o romántico)
   - Odio (rival, banda, distrito o ciudad)